Veronica Guerin

-Veronica Guerin Turley (5 July 1959 – 26 June 1996) was an Irish crime reporter who was murdered by drug lords.
-Born in Dublin, she was an athlete in school and later played on the Irish national teams for both football and basketball.
+Veronica Guerin Turley (5 July 1959 – 26 June 1996) was an Irish investigative journalist focusing on organised crime in Ireland, who was murdered in a contract killing believed to have been ordered by a South Dublin-based drug cartel.
+Born in Dublin, she was an athlete in school and later played on the Irish national teams for both Association football and basketball.
 After studying accountancy she ran a public-relations firm for seven years, before working for Fianna Fáil and as an election agent for Seán Haughey.
 She became a reporter in 1990, writing for the Sunday Business Post and Sunday Tribune.
-In 1994 she began writing exposes about organised crime for the Sunday Independent.
-In 1996 she was fatally shot in a contract killing while stopped at a traffic light.
+In 1994 she began writing articles about the Irish criminal underworld for the Sunday Independent.
+In 1996, after pressing charges for assault against major organised crime figure John Gilligan, Guerin was ambushed and fatally shot in her vehicle while waiting at a traffic light.
 The shooting caused national outrage in Ireland.
 Investigation into her death led to a number of arrests and convictions.

 Early and personal life

-The daughter of Christopher and Bernadette, Guerin was nicknamed "Ronnie."
-She and her four siblings were born and brought up in Artane, Dublin, and attended St.Mary's secondary school in Killester where she excelled in athletics.
+The daughter of Christopher and Bernadette, Guerin was nicknamed "Ronnie".
+She and her four siblings were born and brought up in Artane, Dublin, and attended St. Mary's secondary school in Killester where she excelled in athletics.
 Besides basketball and camogie, aged 15 she played in the All-Ireland football finals with a slipped disc.
 She played for both the Ireland women's national basketball team and Republic of Ireland women's national football team, representing the latter in a match against England at Dalymount Park in May 1981.
+Her brother Jimmy has been a member of Fingal County Council since 2014.

 Guerin studied accountancy at Trinity College Dublin.
-She married Graham Turley in 1985, and the couple had a son, Cathal (born 1990).
+She married Graham Turley in 1985, and the couple had a son, Cathal (born 1989).
 She was a supporter of Manchester United football team; her prized possession was a photo of her and Eric Cantona taken on a visit to Old Trafford.

 PR career: 1983–1990

-After she graduated, her father employed her at his company; but following his death three years later, she changed professions and started a public relations firm in 1983, which she ran for seven years.
+After she graduated, her father employed her at his company, but, following his death three years later, she changed professions and started a public relations firm in 1983, which she ran for seven years.

 In 1983–84, she served as secretary to the Fianna Fáil group at the New Ireland Forum.
 She served as Charles Haughey's personal assistant, and became a family friend, taking holidays with his children.
 In 1987 she served as election agent and party treasurer in Dublin North for Seán Haughey.